heronsodyssey44/mitari-demo/README.md

 Mitari is verification infrastructure for data, analytics & ML teams.
 It catches the bugs that pass tests and human review: code that runs clean and answers wrong.
-Every file in this repo looks normal and would sail through a typical code review.
 Each open pull request shows what Mitari flagged, with a link to the full run report.

 ## See what Mitari found